Approaching friends, relatives and associates is one of the FASTEST and often easiest way to get a book review just after you hit the publish button.

 There are lots of reasons you may anticipate the people around you might object to or be hesitant to post a review.
 Here are some that you may be anticipating a NO, and some ways you can get past their fears:

 THEY are shy and nervous to express their opinion.

 If they are active on social media at all, chances are, they’re a lot more comfortable sharing their opinion online than you might think.
 In the age of Facebook, everyone has an opinion.
 Remind them that you need their help, and posting a review only takes a few minutes.

-THEY think they don’t know how to write a review OR they are a terrible writer.
+THEY think they don’t know how to write a book review OR they really are terrible writers.

 Thankfully, you happen to know a great writer!
 (It’s you.)
 Send your friends a sample review template that they can use to write their review.
 Encourage them to rephrase things in their own words if they feel comfortable, or just post what you’ve sent them if that makes it easier.
 It can’t get any easier than copy/paste.
 BE careful here.
 If you are sending “pre-written” reviews don’t send the same one to everyone.
 I once saw a book that had three exact same reviews one after another.